 Accommodation: Sani Lodge

-We begin the day with a scenic morning flight to Coca, flying over the Eastern Cordillera and into the Amazon Basin.
-Upon arrival, we’ll be met and transferred to a small port, where we’ll board a boat for a three-hour motor canoe journey down the Napo River, the largest tributary of the Amazon in Ecuador.
+Our day starts with a scenic flight over the Eastern Cordillera into the Amazon Basin, arriving in Coca in the morning.
+Upon arrival, a driver will pick us up and take us to a small port to begin our three-hour motor canoe trip down the Napo River, Ecuador's largest Amazon tributary.

-As we travel, we can expect to spot various bird species such as herons, egrets, and vultures while enjoying a packed lunch.
-Afterward, we’ll disembark for a short walk to Challwacocha Creek, where we’ll board paddle canoes for an exploration of the primary flooded forest, home to specialties like Cocha Antshrike, Dot-backed Antbird, Silvered Antbird, Plumbeous Antbird, American Pygmy Kingfisher, Rufescent Tiger-Heron, and Capped Heron.
+During our trip, we can enjoy a packed lunch while watching for herons, egrets, and vultures.
+Next, we'll take a short walk to Challwacocha Creek, where we'll board paddle canoes and explore the main flooded forest.
+This area is home to unique bird species including the Cocha Antshrike, Dot-backed Antbird, Silvered Antbird, Plumbeous Antbird, American Pygmy Kingfisher, Rufescent Tiger-Heron, and Capped Heron.

-Upon arrival at Sani Lodge, we’ll be greeted with a welcome cocktail and snacks.
-After an introductory talk about the lodge and its activities, you’ll have the option to settle into your cabin or take part in a walk or canoe ride.
-During these activities, we’ll have the chance to spot species like Wattled Jacana, White-chinned Jacamar, Agami Heron, Green-and-rufous Kingfisher, Hoatzin, Macaws, Cobalt-winged Parakeet, Mealy Amazon Parrot, and many more.
+A welcome cocktail and snacks await us upon arrival at Sani Lodge.
+Following a welcome talk about the lodge and its offerings, you can relax in your cabin or join a walk or canoe trip.
+While doing these activities, keep an eye out for birds such as the Wattled Jacana, White-chinned Jacamar, Agami Heron, Green-and-rufous Kingfisher, Hoatzin, various Macaws, the Cobalt-winged Parakeet, the Mealy Amazon Parrot, and many more.

 Overnight stay.